jmrozanec/cron-utils/README.md

 **Features**

- * Supports arbitrary cron expressions: you can define your own cron format!
+ * Create arbitrary cron expressions: you can define your own cron format!
 Supported fields are: second, minute, hour, day of month, month, day of week, year.
- * Support for optional last field!
+ * You can flag last field as optional!
  * Supports all cron special characters: * / , -
     * Non-standard characters L W, # are supported as well!
     * Question mark (?) is currently replaced for an asterisk (*).
 Enhanced support will be provided in a future.
- * Supports printing to locale specific human readable format (English, Italian, Spanish and Dutch so far...).
+ * Print to locale specific human readable format (English, Italian, Spanish and Dutch so far...).
- * Parsing and Description process are decoupled: parse once and operate with the result!
+ * Parse and Description process are decoupled: parse once and operate with the result!
+ * Validate if cron string expressions matches a cron definition using CronValidator
+ * Convert crons between different cron definitions: if you need to migrate expressions, CronMapper may help you!
  * Pre-defined definitions for the following cron libraries are provided:
     * [Unix](http://www.unix.com/man-page/linux/5/crontab/)
     * [Cron4j](http://www.sauronsoftware.it/projects/cron4j/)